Stonebridge, Saskatoon: Government and politics

 Stonebridge exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, the area is within the constituency of Saskatoon Stonebridge-Dakota.
 It is currently represented by Bronwyn Eyre of the Saskatchewan Party, first elected in 2016.

-In Saskatoon's non-partisan municipal politics, Stonebridge lies within ward 7.
+In Saskatoon's non-partisan municipal politics, Stonebridge lies within Ward 7.
 It is currently represented by Councillor Mairin Loewen, who was elected to city council in a 2011 by-election.

 Institutions

 Education

 As of September 2017, two elementary schools exist in Stonebridge.
 On October 22, 2013, the provincial government announced funding for four new P3 facilities in Saskatoon, including a joint-use public/separate school facility in Stonebridge.
 Greater Saskatoon Catholic Schools revealed in June 2015 that the division's new elementary school in Stonebridge would be named after Kateri Tekakwitha, while Saskatoon Public Schools announced in October 2016 that its new elementary school would be named after Chief Whitecap, one of the founders of Saskatoon.
-Both schools were completed ahead of the 2017-2018 school year.
+Both schools were completed ahead of the 2017–2018 school year.

 Other

-Samaritan Place - long term care facility operated by Amicus Health Care Inc., a subsidiary of the Catholic Health Ministry of Saskatchewan.
-Currently under construction.
+Samaritan Place, a long-term care facility operated by Amicus Health Care Inc., a subsidiary of the Catholic Health Ministry of Saskatchewan, is currently under construction.

-Circle Drive Alliance Church and associated seniors residence.
-Constructed in 1986 southeast of Preston Avenue and Circle Drive, it predated development of Stonebridge by nearly a quarter century.
+The Circle Drive Alliance Church and associated senior residence were constructed in 1986, southeast of Preston Avenue and Circle Drive.
+It predated the development of Stonebridge by nearly a quarter century.